DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/use-report-elements/use-basic-report-controls/check-box.md

     ![report-control-check-box-customization](../../../../../images/eurd-checkbox-glyphoptions-customglyphs.png)

-    When you specify custom glyphs, the **Open File** dialog is invoked.
+    The **Open File** dialog is invoked when you specify custom glyphs.

     ![report-control-check-box-customization](../../../../../images/eurd-checkbox-glyphoptions-customglyphs-openfile.png)